AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 ## Notes

-* "average" and "weighted average" does not work with models that do not store tables of matrices or matrix.
+* "weighted average" and "best" does not work with models that do not store tables of matrices or matrix.
 It also does not work for sequential models.
 For example:

   *  DBSCAN and AffinityPropagation models.